 Stop in at Breckenridge's world-class restaurants to recharge.
 A meal high in carbohydrates will improve your body's ability to absorb oxygen, and will give you the energy needed to adjust to the elevation.
 Avoid salty foods - the sodium will increase your blood pressure, which can exacerbate the symptoms of altitude sickness.
 When we arrive in Summit County we like to eat at a place called "Noodles & Company".
 They have delicious noodles that are high in carbs.

 It's been shown that taking iron supplements makes it easier to perform aerobic activities (like skiing) at high elevations.
 Consult a doctor first, though - iron is toxic in high doses.
 Taking 120 mg of Ginko Biloba in the weeks leading up to your skiing getaway, and maintaining that dosage during your trip, can also reduce the time needed to adjust to the altitude.

-One vitamin supplement that contains Nitric Oxide is available for over-the-counter purchased.
-It is called "Altitude Adapt" and helps your body combat altitude symptoms such as nausea, headache, fatigue, muscle soreness, and shortness of breath.
+One vitamin supplement that contains Nitric Oxide is available for over-the-counter purchase.
+It's called "Altitude Adapt" and helps your body combat altitude symptoms such as nausea, headache, fatigue, muscle soreness, and shortness of breath.
 Altitude Adapt is available here

 - Hold the Beer

 Alcohol and tobacco can impact your body's ability to absorb oxygen.
 Of course, it's hard not to indulge yourself when in beautiful Breckenridge, Colorado!
 Swing by the famous Breckenridge Brewery and knock-back a cold one once you feel acclimated to the elevation.